Parallels/packer-examples/redhat/variables.md

 # Variables Guide

-This guide provides detailed explanations of the variables that can be set in the `variables.pkrvars.hcl` file for the Fedora Virtual Machine Builder.
+This guide provides detailed explanations of the variables that can be set in the `variables.pkrvars.hcl` file for the Redhat Virtual Machine Builder.

 ## User Variables